phalcon-orphanage/docs/en/reference/phql.rst

         echo $row->brand_name, "\n";
     }

-By default, a INNER JOIN is assumed.
+By default, an INNER JOIN is assumed.
 You can specify the type of JOIN in the query:

 .. code-block:: php